 Loyalty is good for customer retention, but it can’t compensate for value disparity.
 If you lag in product improvements for too long, someone will steal your customers.
 Industries with high innovation rates are a great example of how being first is always better.

 Satisfied customers feel good about their purchases.
-The positive experience makes them eager to promote the products and services they buy.
-They can explain with enthusiasm what features and qualities they like and why.
+Their positive experience makes them eager to promote the products and services they buy.
+They can enthusiastically explain what features and qualities they like and why.

-Word of mouth is a priceless addition to your marketing effort.
-People would believe your happy customers because the feedback is genuine.
-That’s why word of mouth is so influential.
-It raises the NPS score and turns your clients into a marketing force.
+Word-of-mouth marketing is a priceless addition to your marketing effort.
+People will believe your happy customers because the feedback is genuine.
+That’s why word-of-mouth marketing is so influential.
+It raises the NPS and customer satisfaction score and turns your clients into a marketing force.

 The customer feedback report is an insightful study of customer feedback.
-The report explains how and why your customers are satisfied or dissatisfied.
-It helps to understand customer satisfaction in the context of consumer behavior.
+It explains how and why your customers are satisfied or dissatisfied and helps you understand customer satisfaction in the context of consumer behavior.

 The customer feedback report is more than just numbers.
 You need to analyze the data you gather.
 It shows which steps and factors in the customer journey affect the experience.